Founder Story and Philosophy

 My name is Monica and as you can probably tell, I love drinking coffee and Japanese culture!
 I am also part of the growing number of people who have become remote workers, so I often find myself in co-working spaces, hotels, and Airbnbs.

 While I was traveling across Japan and Korea I discovered the traditional single-serve pour over coffee that I could adapt easily to my lifestyle.
-I found out this was the perfect solution for a lazy person like me, since I was consuming those awful soluble and unhealthy instant coffees to avoid wasting time in going to the cafe or carrying coffee equipment with me for grinding and brewing.
+I found out this was the perfect solution for a lazy morning person, since I was consuming those awful soluble and unhealthy instant coffees to avoid wasting time in going to the cafe or carrying coffee equipment with me.

 Since then I do not need anymore to wait queues in the cafe at peak times nor spend money in bad quality take-away coffees.
 I can enjoy the luxury of a great single origin anywhere anytime and kick off my bad coffee habits.
 So I can say this tiny change in my routine had a huge positive impact in my daily life!